-- i.
-Report the annual actual and assessed valuation for the current year and for each of seven (7) years prior to current year: A copy of the 2019 Certification of Valuation by Douglas County Assessor is attached hereto as Exhibit C. The 2015-2018 Assessed Valuations of the District are attached to the 2015, 2016, 2017, and 2018 Annual Reports.
-There are no prior certifications available as the District was not organized until the year 2014. - ii.
-For each year, compare the certified assessed value with the Service Plan estimate for that year.
-If Service Plan estimates are not available, indicate the same and report the certified value.
-Not Applicable.
+i.
+Report the annual actual and assessed valuation for the current year and for each of seven (7) years prior to current year: A copy of the 2020 Certification of Valuation by Douglas County Assessor is attached hereto as Exhibit C. The 2016-2019 Assessed Valuations of the District are attached to the 2015, 2016, 2017, 2018 and 2019 Annual Reports.
+There are no prior certifications available as the District was not organized until the year 2014.